 Taking your views into account, and reaching our decision

-We will always take account of what you tell us about the case, as well as that of the adviser who provided the advice.
+We will always take account of what you tell us about the case, as well as that of the agent who provided the information.
 Our role is to clarify what has occurred based on the evidence presented to us.
 Evidence is the crucial factor, and it is the weight of evidence presented by one or other parties that will assist in our consideration of your case.
 Complaints are appraised based on the law, the rules and principles of the regulator for the financial services industry that were in force at the time the contract in place was sold.
 We also take into consideration such factors as your circumstances and requirements at that time.
-However, any changes in your circumstances since the advice was given, is deemed to be immaterial.
+However, any changes in your circumstances since the information was given, is deemed to be immaterial.

-In order for your complaint to succeed you must generally demonstrate that the advice provided to you was unsuitable, or that there has been a breach of regulations as stated above.
-You must also have suffered an actual financial loss, material distress or material inconvenience as a result of any such inappropriate advice or service.
+In order for your complaint to succeed you must generally demonstrate that the information provided to you was unsuitable, or that there has been a breach of regulations as stated above.
+You must also have suffered an actual financial loss, material distress or material inconvenience as a result of any such inappropriate information or service.
 If it is established that no such loss, material distress or inconvenience, has occurred we will not award a suitable compensation payment.

 We must also draw your attention to the burden of proof, which must be satisfied for your complaint to succeed.
 We follow the general principle used in English Law that “he who asserts must prove”.
-This means that any complainant alleging fault, negligence or breach of the rules on the part of one of our advisers has the burden of proving it on the balance of probabilities.
+This means that any complainant alleging fault, negligence or breach of the rules on the part of one of our agents has the burden of proving it on the balance of probabilities.
 In addition, any complainant claiming compensation has the burden of proving that the loss claimed was caused by negligence, fault or breach of the rules.
 This means that unless we are persuaded that your account of events is more probable than not we must reject your complaint.

 At the conclusion of an investigation we will provide you with a final response letter and/or written report, which clearly explains the outcome of the investigation and details of any settlement, which we may consider to be appropriate, or, alternatively, the reasons for declining to offer a settlement.